 - customer.subscription.updated

-Inside your n8n workflow, add a Switch node that routes based on the incoming type field from Stripe:
+Add a Switch node in n8n that routes based on the incoming type field from Stripe:

-- invoice.payment_succeeded → HTTP Request node → Discord API → Add role
+- invoice.payment_succeeded: HTTP Request node to Discord API to add the paid role

-- customer.subscription.deleted → HTTP Request node → Discord API → Remove role
+- customer.subscription.deleted: HTTP Request node to Discord API to remove the role

-The Discord API call to add a role looks like this:
+The Discord API call to assign a paid role:

 PUT https://discord.com/api/guilds/{guild_id}/members/{user_id}/roles/{role_id}